 I’m pleased to present one of our newer creatives to join the Art Wow family – Rock and Rose Creative.
 Anna, the amazingly talented designer behind Rock & Rose Creative, designs unique celebrity portraits of all our favourite TV and Film characters, as well as other bold and fun designs including animals and landscapes.
-As a relatively new designer, Anna is constantly experimenting with her subject matter, but she has a clear style which shines through in her artwork.
-But don’t take our word for it, below is a Q+A with the artist herself… enjoy!
+As a relatively new designer, Anna is constantly experimenting with her subject matter and pushing herself out of her comfort zone.
+We absolutely love her style and were interested to learn more!
+Below is a Q+A with the artist herself… enjoy!

 Please tell us a little bit about yourself.
 What is your name?
 Where are you based?
 What does a